akiraohgaki/devbox/README.md

 docker run --name devbox -ti docker.io/akiraohgaki/devbox code tunnel
 ```

-Alternatively, start the devbox container with openvscode-server that can be accessed from http://localhost:PORT/
+Another choice, you can use OpenVSCode Server that can be accessed from localhost like http://localhost:3000/

 ```sh
 docker run --name devbox -p 3000:3000 -d docker.io/akiraohgaki/devbox \